longj724/local-ai-chrome-extension/README.md

 # Local AI Web Chat

-Local AI Web Chat is an open-source Chrome Extension that provides a sidebar to allow you to easily chat with any local Ollama model from within your browser.
+Local AI Web Chat is an open-source Chrome Extension that provides a sidebar to allow you to easily chat with any model running on your Ollama server from within your browser.

 ## Installation